icopy-site/awesome-cn/docs/awesome/free-for-dev.md

    * [Tinybird](https://tinybird.co) - A serverless managed ClickHouse with connection-less data ingest over HTTP and lets you publish SQL queries as managed HTTP APIs.
 There is no time limit on free-tier, 10GB storage + 1000 API requests per day.
    * [TigerGraph Cloud](https://www.tigergraph.com/cloud/) — Managed native Graph DBMS / analytics platform with a SQL-like graph query language and a REST API.
 One free instance with two vCPU, 8GB Memory, and 50GB storage that sleeps after 1 hour of inactivity.
    * [TerminusCMS](https://terminusdb.com/pricing) — Managed free service for TerminusDB, a document and graph database written in Prolog and Rust.
 Free for dev, paid service for enterprise deployments and support.
-   * [Planetscale](https://planetscale.com/) - PlanetScale is a MySQL-compatible, serverless database platform powered by Vitess, one database for free with 1 Production branch and 1 Development branch, 5GB storage, 1 Billion rows read/mo per database, and 10 Million rows written/mo per database.
    * [YugabyteDB](https://cloud.yugabyte.com) - YugabyteDB is a distributed SQL database compatible with PostgreSQL.
 The cloud-free tier includes two vCPU, 4GB RAM, and 10GB Disk.
    * [filess.io](https://filess.io) - filess.io is a platform where you can create one database of the following DBMS for free: MySQL, MariaDB, MongoDB, and PostgreSQL.
    * [xata.io](https://xata.io) - Xata is a serverless database with built-in powerful search and analytics.
 One API, multiple type-safe client libraries, and optimized for your development workflow.
 The free-forever tier is sufficient for hobby developers which comes with three units of Xata, please refer to the website for unit definition.